Gabisonfire/dashboard-q/readme.md

 Secure your webserver to deny-all on the config.ini, otherwise, anyone can view your api-key, torrent_username, and torrent_password simply by appending /config.ini to the end of the url.

+Make sure your config.ini is writeable by your webserver otherwise the settings page won't work.

 ## Bookmarks

 Bookmarks must be set in the "bookmarks.dat" file.
 Here's an example: